agential-ai/awesome-language-agent-benchmarks/README.md

 📚 This repository is an awesome and ongoing list of benchmarks for LLM/language agents.
 This repository's purpose is to provide a comprehensive, organized list of these benchmarks. _Pull requests and issues are welcome!_ 😎

-Here’s a table of contents for your "Awesome Language Agent Benchmarks" repository:

 ---

 ## Table of Contents